anzbert/rusty_link/README.md

 providing Rust's safety guarantees.

 Thanks to Magnus Herold for [his implementation](https://github.com/magdaddy/ableton-link-rs).
-This library is a fork of his and is purely built on Ableton's C Wrapper, instead of a custom made one.
+This library started as a fork of his, but is now purely built on Ableton's C Wrapper, instead of a custom made one.